 - Deliver the housing revenue account business plan to achieve the Wales Housing Quality Standard by 2020. - Reach a voluntary settlement with Welsh Government to introduce self-financing for the Council housing service by 1st April 2015. - Develop a revised stock investment plan to meet objectives in the Housing Assets Management strategy in conjunction with Tenants and Members.

+Priority: Living Well

-Living Well Priority: Sub-Priority: Independent living Impact: Improving people's quality of life
+Sub-Priority: Independent living

+Improving people's quality of life

-Build on the success of the reablement/recovery approach; agree timeliness of the adaptions. ee the regional plan for telecare/telehealth; improve the Progress Outcome
+1. Build on the success of the reablement/recovery approach; agree the regional plan for telecare/telehealth; improve the timeliness of the adaptions.